shoaib6174/Tracking-Pose-from-Videos/README.md

-"# Tracking-Pose-from-Videos"
+# Tracking Pose from multiple Videos

-In this project I used
+In this project I used mmpose library's top_down_pose_tracking_demo_with_mmdet.py to track pose from multiple videos after merging them

 Watch the output video here
 See the full code here